tesseract-ocr/test/README.md

-# test
+# tesseract-ocr/test
 Repository for binaries (images, tessdata) required for testing Tesseract.

-This should be included as a submodule in tesseract-ocr/tesseract.
+This repository should be included as a submodule in tesseract-ocr/tesseract.